-Coral predators can cause significant damage on coral reefs when population outbreaks occur.
+Coral predators, or corallivores, can cause significant damage on coral reefs when population outbreaks occur.
 Such predators include a range of echinoderms and mollusks.
-Coral predators cause tissue loss in corals because feeding involves the removal of live coral tissue; such predators are called corallivores.
+Coral predators cause tissue loss in corals because feeding involves the removal of live coral tissue.
 The amount of tissue loss depends upon the number and type of coral predator, their size, and the frequency of their feeding.

 Coral predators that can impact coral reefs include: